HartharnSam/ISWLabToolkit/README.md

 - `setup.sh` *Sets up folder structures each day, makes sure copies of relevant scripts are where they'll need to be later on*

 ## Acknowledgements & Licence
+This really is a collection of projects and scripts from various authors.
+The project overall was created by Sam Hartharn-Evans.
+The initial dfireadvel package, which became digiflow_read was created by J.K.Sveen@damtp.cam.ac.uk.
+The initial dissipation package within DigiFlow_read was created by Peter Sutherland.
+There are also contributions from Marek Stastna (University of Waterloo), Magda Carr (Newcastle University) and the DJLES package is the Dunphy et al. (2011) package.
-This really is a collection of projects and scripts from various authors, where possible acknowledgements have been made within scripts.
+Where possible, individual acknowledgements have been made within scripts.

-The overall package is licenced as MIT.
+The package is licenced under the MIT licence, see `LICENSE` for more information.

 ## Further Reading